GRIETstudent/GRIETtrees/README.md

 # [GRIETtrees](https://screenshot-code.github.io/hello/)
+- Hii!!
+Welcoming you with great pleasure.
-Welcome to this website.
-This website is designed by GR17 ECE Students.
-This website maintains information about the trees present on the **GRIET campus**.
+- This website is designed by GR17 ECE Students.
+- This website maintains information about the trees present on the **GRIET campus**.
-To know more about the trees present on the campus and to monitor them, **Geotagging** concept is implemented.
-Geotagging is meant for **identifying**, **knowing** more about the trees and **locating** them on the map for **tracking** purposes.
+- To know more about the trees present on the campus and to monitor them, **Geotagging** concept is implemented.
+> Geotagging is meant for **identifying**, **knowing** more about the trees and **locating** them on the map for **tracking** purposes.
 Information related to the trees is presented on web pages.

 ## The most common sections related to the trees are:
 - About the tree